Missouri

 Audio Recording Laws and Ring Doorbells in Missouri

-Missouri's wiretapping statute, RSMo 542.402, makes it a crime to intercept or record any "wire, oral, or electronic communication" without the consent of at least one party.
+Missouri's wiretapping statute, RSMo 542.402, makes it a crime to intercept a "wire communication" without the consent of at least one party, and to use a device to intercept an "oral communication" without such consent when that device transmits by radio or otherwise interferes with the transmission.
 This is the one-party consent standard.

 For Ring doorbell owners, the one-party consent rule works in your favor during direct interactions.
 When you speak with a visitor through your Ring doorbell's two-way talk feature, you are a party to the conversation and your participation counts as consent.
 You can legally record that exchange.